The Asia Foundation’s 2015 Survey of the Afghan People

 United States Institute of Peace

 Conducted across the country’s 34 provinces, The Asia Foundation’s series of annual surveys in Afghanistan provides an unmatched barometer of Afghan public opinion over time.
-Since 2004, 65,558 respondents nationwide have been interviewed as part of the survey; taken together the surveys serve as a resource for policymakers in government, the international community and the broader Afghan public.
+Taken together, the surveys are a resource for policymakers in government, the international community and the broader Afghan public as they seek to navigate a difficult landscape toward a more peaceful and prosperous future for Afghanistan and the region.

 Featuring experts from The Asia Foundation: